Too Much Info About Your Ex on Facebook

 When there isn’t an immediate reply, you begin freaking out.
 You then start tracking everything he or she is doing on Facebook until they respond.
 Yes, it sounds crazy, but many people do it (both male and female).
 Starting to date someone you actually like is quite literally a hunt.

 After all, it shows your first date how much you have in common!
-Which you think means that when you have a second date, you'll have lots of things to talk about.
+Now when you have a second date, you'll have lots of things to talk about.

-Of course, what's actually going to happen is that you'll just get blocked and unfriended, and there will never be a second date.
+Of course, what's actually going to happen is that they'll see you liking everything they've liked, and you'll just get blocked and unfriended, and there will never be a second date.
 Ever.

 Desperate Comment Interactions